-Changes in the fair value of the interest rate swaps designated as cash flow hedges (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk) are offset by amounts recorded in Other comprehensive income (loss).
+Changes in the fair value of the interest rate swaps designated as cash flow hedges (i.e., hedging the exposure to variability in expected future cash flows that is attributable to a particular risk)

+are offset by amounts recorded in Other comprehensive income (loss).
 If interest rate derivatives designated as cash flow hedges are terminated, the balance in Accumulated other comprehensive income (loss) attributable to those derivatives is reclassified into earnings over the remaining life of the hedged debt.
-The amount, related to terminated interest rate swaps, expected to be reclassified and recorded in Interest expense within the next 12 months is \$5,308, net of tax.
+The amount, related to terminated interest rate swaps, expected to be reclassified and recorded in Interest expense within the next 12 months is \$5,335, net of tax.

-The total notional amounts of the Company's outstanding interest rate swaps designated as fair value hedges were \$200,000 at both March 31, 2012 and September 30, 2011.
+The total notional amounts of the Company's outstanding interest rate swaps designated as fair value hedges were \$200,000 at both June 30, 2012 and September 30, 2011.
 The outstanding swap represents a fixed-to-floating rate swap agreement that was entered into to convert the interest payments on \$200,000 in 4.55% notes, due April 15, 2013, from the fixed rate to a floating interest rate based on LIBOR.

-The Company had no outstanding interest rate swaps designated as cash flow hedges as of March 31, 2012.
+The Company had no outstanding interest rate swaps designated as cash flow hedges as of June 30, 2012.
 The total notional amount of the Company's outstanding interest rate swaps designated as cash flow hedges as of September 30, 2011 was \$900,000 and included forward starting fixed-to-floating rate swap agreements under which the Company agreed to pay a fixed interest rate and receive a floating interest rate based on LIBOR, subject to mandatory termination and cash settlement on the forward start date.
 These hedges were entered into during the fourth quarter of fiscal year 2011 in anticipation of issuing new long-term debt in the first quarter of fiscal year 2012.
 Their purpose was to partially hedge the risk of changes in interest payments attributable to changes in the benchmark interest rate (the U.S. Dollar LIBOR swap rate) against which the debt was issued.
 These swaps were terminated on November 3, 2011, concurrent with the issuance of the new long-term debt.

-Risk Exposures Not Hedged
+Other Risk Exposures

 The Company purchases resins, which are oil-based components used in the manufacture of certain products.
-While the Company has been able to hedge certain purchases of polyethylene, the Company does not currently use any hedges to manage the risk exposures related to other resins.
 Significant increases in world oil prices that lead to increases in resin purchase costs could impact future operating results.
-From time to time, the Company has managed price risks associated with other commodity purchases.
-The Company had no commodity forward contracts outstanding as of March 31, 2012 or September 30, 2011.
+From time to time, the Company has managed price risks associated with these commodity purchases.
+The Company had no commodity forward contracts outstanding as of June 30, 2012 or September 30, 2011.
+In July 2012, the Company entered into cash-settled forward contracts to hedge approximately 16% of its expected global resin purchase volumes in fiscal year 2013.
+The total notional amount of these contracts is \$22,500.